zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 - Set the flag `keystore.pkcs12.legacy` to enabled with no value to create a PKCS12 keystore that can be loaded.

 :::note
 * If you already have an existing keystore or you are using keyrings, this error will not happen.
+Ensure that the existing keystore part is  created with a compatible java version.
 * If you do not use ZSS, this error will not happen because ZSS is on by default.
 * If you already use your own PKCS12 files instead of the files that Zowe generates for you, this error will not happen.
 :::